-www.unece.org/stats/documents/2010.00.census.htm). - 2nd generation: both parents born abroad. - 1) "Austria" = at least one parent born in Austria; if both parents are born abroad = country of birth of mother.
+S: STATISTICs AUSTRIA, LFS. - Definition Migration background see "Recommendations for the 2010 censuses of population and housing", p.
+90 of the United Nations Economic Commission for Europe (UNECE; see www.unece.org/stats/documents/2010.00.census.htm). - 2nd generation: both parents born abroad. - 1) "Austria" = at least one parent born in Austria; if both parents are born abroad = country of birth of mother.

-The single largest third country group is born in former Yugoslavia, namely 371,700, followed by Turkey (153,000).
-As Table 23 indicates, only a fairly small proportion of the foreign born has come to Austria before 1980 - mainly as guest workers, namely 159,600 or 8.4%.
+The single largest third country group is born in former Yugoslavia, namely 342,600, followed by Turkey (154,100).
+As Table 23 indicates, only a fairly small proportion of the foreign born has come to Austria before 1980 - mainly as guest workers, namely 157,300 or 7.8%.
 The majority of the foreign born have come after 1989, either as refugees (largely from former Yugoslavia), as family members in the wake of family reunification and formation or as economic migrants, largely from the EU.
 The development indicates that the rise of immigrant flows from EU-MS is a relatively recent phenomenon, linked to free mobility of labour which acts as a facilitator of mobility.

 Migrants are on average younger than natives.
-The share of youth of less than 15 years is larger among the immigrants than among natives, just as the share of 15-44 year olds.
+The share of youth of less than 15 years is larger among the immigrants than among natives, just as the share of 15-44-year-olds.
 In contrast, natives are to a much larger extent than migrants 60 years or older.

 The gender distribution is fairly balanced.
-In 2016, 914,000 male migrants (first and second generation) were registered, 21.6% of the total male population, compared to 984,000 female migrants, 22.5% of the total female population in Austria.
-The number of migrant women surpasses the number of male migrants in all age groups except the very young (below 15).
+In 2017, 958,400 male migrants (first and second generation) were registered, 22.5% of the total male population, compared to 1,012 female migrants, 23% of the total female population in Austria.
+The number of migrant women surpasses the number of male migrants in all age groups except the under 29-year-olds.